Continuation-of-Ashford/ashford-docs/character_creation/boons.md

 # Boons

-## Boon of Combat Prowess  <sup>DMG p232</sup>
+## Boon of Combat Prowess  <sup>Altered</sup>
-When you miss with a melee weapon attack, you can choose to hit instead.
-Once you use this boon, you can't use it again until you finish a short rest.
+Once per turn, when you miss with a melee weapon attack, you can choose to hit instead.
+You can do this a number of times equal to half your proficiency bonus and must complete a long rest to regain your expended uses.

 ## Boon of Dimensional Travel  <sup>Altered</sup>
 As an action, you can cast the Dimension Door spell, without using a spell slot or any components.
 Once you do so, you can't use this boon again until you finish a short rest.
 You can also cast Dimension Door using spell slots you have of 4th level or higher.